top of page

 The Core Technology...

-Cell Broadcast is a point-to-area mobile technology that allows messages (up to 15 pages of up to 93 characters) or binary data to be broadcast in real-time to an unlimited number of mobile handsets and terminal devices within a designated geographical area.
-The broadcast range can be varied, from a single cell to the entire network.
+Wireless Broadcast is a point-to-area personal telecommunications technology that allows messages (up to 15 pages of up to 93 characters) or binary data to be broadcast in real-time to an unlimited number of mobile handsets and terminal devices within a designated geographical area.
+The broadcast range can be varied, from a single geographic reception cell to an entire region...

-• Cell Broadcast (CB) messaging is a mobile technology feature defined by the ETSI’s GSM committee and is part of the GSM, UMTS, LTE and IS-95 CDMA standard.
+• Cell Broadcast (CB) is a cellular telecommunications messaging feature defined by the ETSI’s GSM committee and is part of the GSM, UMTS, LTE and IS-95 CDMA standard.

 • Cell Broadcast is a technology that allows a text or binary message to be defined and directed to all mobile terminals connected to a geographically selected set of cells.